 If your kids are old enough to use an iPad, you need some control over what they see and do online this is to protect them and to ensure they know they can talk to you if they see anything they don’t understand, says Samantha Edwards, Cyber Security Expert at NortonLifeLock New Zealand.

 For kids, spending time online might involve schoolwork, socialising, and entertainment.
 But not everything online is suited for kids and teens.
 Think of the internet as a big city, but without an adequate police force.
+Even with the best cyber-security installed onto your system, and recent pen testing done to your software – kids still find a way to cause you concern in respect of the online world.
 Here are five ways to keep your kids safe online:

 1. Schedule screen-time limits for kids and devices